 In addition to hosting football matches - including men's and women's internationals - Frankfurt's home also regularly stages other major sporting and musical events.
 U2, The Rolling Stones, Depeche Mode and Bruce Springsteen have all played here, while heavyweight boxer Wladimir Klitschko successfully defended his world title in 2010.

 Frankfurt is the fifth largest city in Germany, with a population of almost 2.5 million people in its urban area.
-Famed as the country's beating financial heart, there is plenty more to see and do once you've finished marvelling at the skyscrapers in the banking district.
+Famed as the country's beating financial heart and the seat of the German FA (DFB), there is plenty more to see and do once you've finished marvelling at the skyscrapers in the banking district.

-For literary fiends, a visit to the Goethe House Museum, the former home of Frankfurt native and a heavyweight German writer Johann Wolfgang von Goethe is a must, while the city centre and Römberberg plaza, which hosts the city's annual Christmas market, are another essential stop on any tour of the Hessen capital.
+For literary fiends, a visit to the Goethe House Museum – the former home of Frankfurt native and a heavyweight German writer Johann Wolfgang von Goethe – is a must, while the city centre and Römberberg square, which hosts the city's annual Christmas market, are another essential stop on any tour of the Hessian capital.
 Round your day off with a visit to the Palmengarten botanical gardens or a stroll along the banks of the River Main, taking in the historic monuments and buildings.

 Frankfurt is one of the most well-connected cities in Germany, a veritable transport hub of planes, trains, busses and trams that weave a web across every corner of the continent.

 Frankfurt am Main Airport is Germany’s busiest, serving over 300 destinations across five continents, so is easy to reach from wherever you are.
-And remember: this is Germany, so once you arrive, there will be no shortage of reliable public transport to take you wherever you need to go.
+And remember: this is Germany, so once you arrive, there will be no shortage of reliable public transport to take you wherever you need to go, with Munich and Cologne both within two hours on high-speed train.

 If coming from the south (Südbahnhof), take bus 61 (towards Flughafen/airport) to the stop Stadion Osttribüne (Stadium east stand).
 For those coming directly from Frankfurt airport, use the overland trains S8 or S9 (to Frankfurt, Offenbach, Hanau) connect to Stadion/stadium.